zalenix/portaldocs/portal-sdk/templates/top-designpatterns-page-forms.md

 </div>

 ## Example uses
-* Stopping a VM - Dialog
+* Stopping a VM - dialog
-* Tagging a VM - Context Pane
+* Tagging a VM - context pane
-* Moving a VM to a different resource group - Full screen blade
+* Moving a VM to a different resource group - full screen blade
+* Editing VM diagnostic settings - full screen blade from resource menu
-* Creating a VM - Wizard [Free account virtual machine](https://rc.portal.azure.com/#create/microsoft.freeaccountvirtualmachine)
+* Creating a VM - wizard [Free account virtual machine](https://rc.portal.azure.com/#create/microsoft.freeaccountvirtualmachine)

 # Use when
 Choose among these available options when designing experiences for the user to enter information.